pongasoft/jamba-sample-gain/README.md

         ./configure.sh Debug
         cd build/Debug

-- In order to build the plugin run:
+- In order to build the plugin:

         ./build.sh

-- In order to test the plugin (unit tests) run:
+- In order to test the plugin (unit tests):

         ./test.sh

-- In order to validate the plugin (uses validator) run:
+- In order to validate the plugin (uses validator):

         ./validate.sh

-- In order to edit the plugin UI (uses editor) run:
+- In order to edit the plugin UI (uses editor):

         ./edit.sh

 - In order to install the plugin locally run (~/Library/Audio/Plug-Ins/VST for VST2 and ~/Library/Audio/Plug-Ins/VST3 for VST3):

         ./install.sh

+- In order to create the archive (zip file):

+        ./archive.sh

 Because this project uses `cmake` you can also generate an Xcode project by using the proper generator (`-G Xcode`).
 You can also load the project directly in CLion.